 Here is where we take off our shoes for we tread solemnly on holy ground.
+This modest volume has attempted to explore Christ's call to the angel of His church to repent.
 Let us pray that the Spirit of God may employ many voices to echo the call.
 The Head depends on us as members of His "body" to express His will.
-Let no humble person underestimate the importance of her response.
+Let no humble person underestimate the importance of his or her response.
 Perhaps all the Lord needs is to find one person somewhere who is baptized and crucified and risen "with Christ" and who thus shares His experience of repentance.
 Then the precious leaven of truth can permeate the whole body.